MatthewZunigaMitchell/Obesity_Classification_Factors/README.md

 Metic reasoning:
 Since this data relates to human health and could be used to get a preliminary obesity classification, the results should correctly classify as many individuals as possible and correctly classify obesity when seen.
-    1. Recall:
-        A. A measure of how many of the truly positive cases the model correctly classifies.
+    1. Recall: A measure of how many of the truly positive cases the model correctly classifies.
-    2. Accuracy
-        B. A measure of how many records were correctly classified in the model.
+    2. Accuracy: A measure of how many records were correctly classified in the model.

 ## Project Summary
 This project aimed to identify the leading three features in classifying a record as obese.
 After producing a Logisitc Regression model that satisfied the recall and accuracy requirments, the model's coefficients were pulled and examined.
 The top three positive coefficents are: